maurice-35/number-guessing-game/README.md

             setTimeout(endGame, 10)
           }

-# Wins
+- Wins
 Setting JavaScript to generate random numbers.
 Setting the initial number of lives and reducing them each time a player makes the wrong guess.
 The fact that I got the game working was a big win.

-# Challenges
+- Challenges
 As this was my very first project, I had difficulties setting the computer’s choice to match with the player’s choice.

-# Future Features
+- Future Features

 This final output does not cover all  intentions and plans for the project.
 As a result, I intend to make some improvements on this project particularly on:
 Getting the game to work such that if the player choses a number which is higher than the computer’s choice, all numbers higher than the player’s choice should be inactive.
 Likewise, if the player’s choice is lower than the computer’s choice, numbers lower than the player’s choice should be inactive.

 #  Key Learnings
-I learnt how to write codes with JavaScript using DOM manipulation.
+I learnt how to code with JavaScript using DOM manipulation.
 Using ‘querySelectorAll’ and ‘eventListener’ functions was a great takeaway.

 # Contribution to this project
-I welcome any contribution or suggestions to improve on this project.
+I welcome any contribution or suggestions to improve this project.

 #  License and copyright
 This project was built for educational purposes only.
 No copyright infringement is intended and all content is used under educational license.